This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 DIY Gold Gilded Earrings and Jewelry Bowl

-- A pair of earrings, mine are $1 shell disc earrings
+- A pair of earrings, mine were $1 shell disc earrings

 - 2 jump rings